Siddhesh-Agarwal/Haven/docs/steganography.md

 ## Steganography in Secure Spark

 Generally, there is no encryption in Steganography but in Secure Spark we're going to use **2-way asymmetric encryption** to encrypt the plain text.
-Thereby ensuring in the case of third party interception there is no compromise in security
+Thereby ensuring in the case of third-party interception there is no compromise in security